Specifying sensitive data using Secrets Manager secrets in Amazon ECS - Amazon Elastic Container Service

 For this tutorial we will be creating a cluster with one t2.micro container instance using the Amazon ECS-optimized Amazon Linux 2 AMI.

-Step 5: Run an Amazon ECS Task
+Step 5: Run a task

 You can use the Amazon ECS console to run a task using the task definition you created.
 For this tutorial we will be running a task using the EC2 launch type, using the cluster we created in the previous step.